c-cube/ocaml-qbf/README.md

 * `process killed by signal -10` is still unknown.
 It was happening in travis-ci.
 My workaround was to remove the travis-ci cache (~/.opam was cached between two builds).

-## Changelog

-### 0.3 (2021-01-11)

-- moved to [dune](https://github.com/ocaml/dune) which has become the de-facto OCaml build tool.
-- fix the `x86_64` build on Windows + Cygwin64 + the mingw64 toolchain.
-- fix building ocaml-qbf using opam 2.
-Opam 2 is sandboxing builds and do not accept messing with /tmp